rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Evaluation

-In the problem description we specified the following requirements as derived from the ECBs report on a digital euro [@ReportDigitalEuro:online].
+In the problem description we specified the following requirements as derived from the ECBs report on a digital euro [@ReportDigitalEuro].

 1. **Enhanced digital efficiency**
 2. **Cash-like features**